Approaching human 3D shape perception with neurally mappable models: Results

 \subsection{3D shape judgements in humans and standard DNNs}

-To probe 3D shape representations in humans and DNNs, we use a match-to-sample task.
+To probe 3D shape representations in humans and DNNs, we use a multi-view match-to-sample task.
 For the human experiments, three images are shown concurrently in each trial (Fig 1a) and remain on the screen until the participant makes their response.
 The top image (sample) depicts an object from one viewpoint.
-For the two images below, one depicts the same object as the sample from a different viewpoint (target) and the other depicts a different object (lure).
+For the two images below, one depicts the same object as the sample from a different viewpoint (target) and the other depicts a different object from the same category (lure).
 Viewpoints for all objects were sampled randomly from a sphere around the object.
 The task for humans is to simply choose which of the target and lure images is the same object depicted in the sample image.
+Similar tasks have been used previously to probe for 3D shape representations in both models and humans \cite{rajalingham2018large, bonnen2021ventral}.
+Rajalingham et al (2018) showed that ImageNet CNNs are aligned to human shape matching judgements when the target and lure objects are drawn from different categories, but show a large gap to humans when the target and lure objects are both from the same category.
+This provides the motivation for our design where target and lure pairs are always drawn from the same category, so solving the task requires more fine-grained shape judgements rather than being solvable via categorization.
 For all experiments presented in this paper, we collect human behavioral responses (N=200) online using Prolific (www.prolific.co).

 Stimuli were rendered from objects in the ShapeNet dataset \cite{shapenet2015}.
 We use a subset of ShapeNet that has $30565$ training objects and $8736$ test objects drawn from 13 manmade categories.
-Match-to-sample trials were generated by randomly pairing two test set objects from the same category, then creating two trials with those objects' renders (one where object A is the sample/target and object B is lure, and one where object B is the sample/target and object A is the lure).
+Match-to-sample trials were generated by randomly pairing two test objects from the same category, then creating two trials with those objects' renders (one where object A is the sample/target and object B is lure, and one where object B is the sample/target and object A is the lure).
 Each participant only saw one trial for a given pair so all objects were novel throughout the experiment.
 Examples can be seen in Fig 1a.